The Redondo Beach City Council heard a presentation in October 2017 evaluating several locations for a possible skateboard park.

 The skate park would amount to 10,000 to 12,000 square feet, roughly twice the size of the skate spot built last year at Marine Avenue Park in Manhattan Beach.
 A park of that size would cost roughly $900,000 in addition to the cost of a platform to support the skate park construction and any additional site improvements that might be needed, according to a city staff report.

 Bernier, who previously helped construct a skate park in Annapolis, Maryland, said he’s realistic that it may take a while in Redondo Beach.
-Today, he will be looking for support from the City Council.
-From there, the next steps are to choose a location and establish a funding source, which will likely require private donations or grant funding in addition to any city contributions, Bernier said.
+Currently, he is looking for support from the City Council.
+After that, the next steps are to choose a location and establish a funding source, which will likely require private donations or grant funding in addition to any city contributions, Bernier said.

 “We’re not expecting this to happen next month.
 We understand this is a lengthy process and we want to build it in the right way with community support,” said Bernier who also plans to form a nonprofit and solicit community input from local skaters on exactly what the terrain should look like.